Contact Us Office Hours

 Setting

 St Alban's has created a beautiful natural setting around the campus.
 We have a beautiful rose garden, several types of trees, flowering bushes and a grassy front lawn maintained by a local landscaper.
 Exceptional tile work was recently done to the floor of the Columbarium in our Memorial Garden.
 We have a warm and welcoming fellowship hall with newly installed carpet, and a new stove in the kitchen.
 On the main level of the hall, there is a large central meeting area, a kitchen, two bathrooms, several storage closets and offices for the Rector and the secretary.
-On the lower level of the hall are classrooms, a nursery, storage rooms, a work room and two more bathrooms.
+On the lower level of the hall are a classroom, storage rooms, a library, a work room and two more bathrooms.
 Our parking lot has been repaved, is well maintained and has a bright new LED photo sensor overhead light for safety.